TrueWinter/SnowMail/README.md

 > [!IMPORTANT]
 > Keep these plugin versions in sync with SnowMail to avoid issues.

+#### ReCAPTCHA

+This plugin adds a captcha widget and validation code for reCAPTCHA.

+You will need to set the following metadata properties:
+- `recaptcha-secret`: Website secret
+- `recaptcha-sitekey`: Website sitekey

+Then, add the SnowCaptcha input to the form.
+Leave the metadata placeholders as is, they'll be automatically replaced with the metadata values.

 #### SnowCaptcha

 This plugin adds a captcha widget and validation code for [SnowCaptcha](https://github.com/TrueWinter/SnowCaptcha/).